 What’s a Content Calendar?

 A big trend in social media and what I get asked about the most is content calendars.
-The more serious your role becomes on social media, whether it’s a personal account or you’re running a business account, the more important it becomes to create content ahead of time (or batch content) and analyze what works and what doesn’t.
-It’s the best way to stay organized, brainstorm, and stay stress free.
+The more serious your role becomes in social media, whether it’s a personal account or you’re running a business account, the more important it becomes to create content ahead of time (or batch content) and analyze what works and what doesn’t.
+It’s the best way to stay organized, brainstorm, and stay stress-free.

 Social Media and Social Media Managers